solutious/solutious.github.com/blog/_posts/rudy/2009-09-14-releasing-with-rudy.md

 Astute readers will note a couple glaring improvements than can and should be made to this process.
 The first is creating the release tag automatically based on the gemspec (or possibly library version).
 The second is removing the reliance on Rake.
 There are some tasks that Rake is specifically suited for, but in this case it's possible to cleanly migrate the calls for building the documentation and Rubygems into Rudy directly.

 And that's it.
-How do you automate your release process?
+Do you automate your release process?